-Curt Schilling rips voters, asks to be left off ballot next year after latest Hall of Fame denial
+Curt Schilling wants off the Hall of Fame ballot.
+Voters said that’s not up to him.

-“I’ll defer to the veterans committee and men whose opinions actually matter and who are in a position to actually judge a player,” Schilling wrote.
-“I don’t think I’m a hall of famer as I’ve often stated but if former players think I am then I’ll accept that with honor.”
+If his request isn’t honored, Schilling told Travis: “I won’t participate no matter what the outcome is next year.
+There’s no reason to have me on the ballot.”

+Then, he hoped to “move comfortably to the veterans committee and if the former players believe I’m electable and a Hall of Famer, I guess that’s the ultimate way to go.”
+And he would accept, he added, “with bells on.”

-Schilling also claimed that he would want to be immortalized in the Hall as a member of the Arizona Diamondbacks or the Philadelphia Phillies, and not as a member of the Boston Red Sox.
+In his letter, Schilling said he would want to be immortalized in the Hall as a member of the Arizona Diamondbacks or the Philadelphia Phillies, and not as a member of the Boston Red Sox.
 During a 20-year career that ended after a World Series win with the 2007 Red Sox, he also helped Boston end its 86-year championship drought in 2004 but has criticized the team’s owners in the past and did so again Tuesday.

 Schilling reserved some of his harshest language for Boston Globe columnist Dan Shaughnessy, a frequent critic whom the ex-pitcher described as “morally decrepit” and the author of a “pike of dung.”